a-karma/Bogor_Workshop/DAY_4/Session3.md

 1	204569	204570	C	1	1	0	1
 1	204571	204572	T	0	0	0	1
 ```
-A bed file is a text file format used to store genomic regions as coordinates and associated annotations.
-The data are presented in the form of columns separated by spaces or tabs.
-Starting from the fourth column and subsequen columns, the content is usually variable, ranging from gene names, score, strand information, and many more (Read more (here)[https://en.wikipedia.org/wiki/BED_(file_format)]).
-In this tutorial, it is the ancestral allele of the site, and the deleteriousness score when the derived allele is A, C, G, and T (alphabetical order).
+This is again a `BED` file as in day one.
+You can see how we have customise this bed file - we kept its basic structure: tab separated 0-based coordinates but from field 4 we have added our own informations: the ancestral (non-deleterious) state of the allele, and the SIFT score of all possible homozygous genotpye, A, C, G, T at this position.

 We would like to align this reference to our .gpf files for further processing downstream.
 We will use `bedtools intersect`.
 ```{bash bedtools, eval=FALSE}